goderich/dissertation/dissertation.md

 Matu'uwal, Plngawan, and Matu'aw are the only dialects that do not exhibit prepenultimate vowel reduction (discussed in @sec:prepen-vowel-weakening).
 However, Matu'uwal and Plngawan (and perhaps Matu'aw as well) still have vowel reduction processes operating on vowels outside the head foot, but they are not as total as in Squliq or Klesan.

 These vowel reduction processes have not received very much attention from researchers.
-Nevertheless, Chen [-@chen2012, pp. 87-115] has explored affixation-related vowel reduction in Plngawan using an Optimality theoretic approach, and @huang2017a looks at the patterns in Matu'uwal.
+Nevertheless, J. Chen [-@chen2012, pp. 87-115] has explored affixation-related vowel reduction in Plngawan using an Optimality theoretic approach, and @huang2017a looks at the patterns in Matu'uwal.
 The patterns themselves are presented in @tbl:vowel-reduction-ml-pl, with cognates for ease of comparison.

 : Vowel reduction comparison for Matu'uwal and Plngawan {#tbl:vowel-reduction-ml-pl}